tguan6/Method_Paper/README.md

 # ImageJ/FiJi Macros for Foci-Centered enrichment profiling

 This pipeline contains two ImageJ/FiJi macros used for ROI Extraction, Nuclear Segmentation, and single cell Intensity Quantification of fluorescence microscopy images.
 These macros were developed for single-cell analysis of transcription-associated DNA repair, and support batch processing, reproducible intensity measurement, and extraction of foci-centered regions for averaging.
-The AveragingCenteredonFoci-111023.ijm was used in this [publication](https://doi.org/10.1016/j.celrep.2025.115539) and for our study.
-For this script, contact [Jane Lee](ylee219@jh.edu) for support.
-The Nuclear_Masking&Intensity_Measurement.ijm is created by Tianyi Guan, contact [Tianyi Guan](tguan6@jh.edu) for support.
+For support, please contact [Tianyi Guan](tguan6@jh.edu).

 ---

-### 1. AveragingCenteredonFoci-111023.ijm
+### 1. Foci_Centered_Enrichment_Profiling.ijm
 ### Input Requirement
 This macro requires a multichannel TIFF image containing a single cell, typically obtained by cropping from a parent file such as a .czi, .lif, .nd2, or other microscope-specific format.
 - The TIFF must contain all relevant fluorescent channels (e.g., YFP-MCP, AF594, Hoechst).